mayur25shrivastava/Asper-Hackathon/README.md

 # **Getting Started with Create React App**

-Firstly, I make this app by command npx create-react-app <app-name>
+I make this app by React js,Bootstrap run npx create-react-app <app-name> command to make react app

 ## You Need To Install node modules before Running File

-Do By npm install
+Do By:

-      or
+      npm install

-comment out/Remove node_modules from Git Ignore
+or comment out/Remove node_modules from Git Ignore

 ## npm start --- to Start Project